 The To Do List makes for a lusty laugher determined to please you with more gags than an S&M orgy.
-And for the most part, it hits the mark like a whip.

 There are sex comedies and there are sex comedies.
 Then there is The To Do List.
 Just when we were becoming secure with the knowledge that we have seen every type of crude R-rated comedy under the sun and the only saving grace left was putting these foul-mouthed characters in meta-apocalypses, along comes a simple story about a girl who wants to lose her virginity after high school graduation.
 And she will do it with the most calmly premeditated depravity possible.
 The To Do List is a lusty laugher determined to please you with more gags than an S&M orgy.
 And each one will leave you choking with glee.

 Brandy (Aubrey Plaza) has just graduated from her high school as Valedictorian of 1993.
 The only thing on her mind is going to college and staying buttoned up like her dad (Clark Gregg) wants.
 But when her BFFs (Alia Shawkat and Sarah Steele) take her to a graduation party, she finds herself drunk and accidentally making out with local six-pack stud Rusty Waters (Scott Porter).
 Halfway through taking her shirt off, he realizes that she is not the girl he came to bang and, worse, that she is a virgin.
 Undaunted, Brandy valiantly understands that she needs to tackle getting rid of the V-Card like preparing for an exam.
 She will have Rusty Waters by the end of the summer and she will get there by cramming with every oral and dexterity test she has heard of.